Solar-Enhancing Film

 Next Steps

 SMS is pursuing additional funding opportunities through SpaceWERX Phase II and Army Sequential Phase II SBIR programs.
 We welcome partners interested in co-development or field testing.
 Potential customers or end users can also strengthen our proposals by sharing operational requirements, providing technical feedback, or offering letters of support that demonstrate mission relevance and transition potential.
-Contact us to learn more or request a free sample!
+Contact us to learn more or request a sample!